aschain/JOGL_Canvas_DC3D/README.md

 ## 3D Rendering
 -- When in 3D mode, for the mirror window, clicking and dragging will spin the volume around its midpoint in x and y.
 For the converted ImageWindow, you must control-click (command for mac) to spin the volume.
 Hold down alt (option) to spin the volume around the z-axis.
 Shift-click to reset the 3d view.
 You can zoom in and out with "+" and "-" keys like with normal ImageJ windows, and pan by holding down the space bar.

+-- If you update the image (change any min/max, cut/paste, etc.) it will not update the 3D render right away, you will need to press the "update" button that appears, or right click and select 3D Options - Update 3d Image.
+If you change the min/max, there will be a color change "preview" but this won't update the alpha and won't look quite right until you update.

 -- ROIs will appear as you draw them in the 3D volume, with the z determined by the current set slice.
 When adjusting ROIs, XY-coordinates when clicking on the screen are based on the original display, not the rotated 3d display (like you were clicking on the original image, not the 3d one).
 If you set multiple ROIs in the overlay, they will all be visible in the 3d render, in their correct z-position.